 We cannot change the inevitable.

 The only thing we can do is play on the one string we have, and that is our attitude… I am convinced that life is 10% what happens to me and 90% how I react to it.

 And so it is with you… we are in charge of our attitudes.”

-If you’re like me, at any given moment of the day, I’m at risk of earning the”bad attitude” label.
+I don’t know about you, but at any given moment of the day I’m at risk of earning the”bad attitude” label.
 I need to decide to play the one string that I have – my attitude – and rise above the circumstances of the day.